-Lets admit it and just say that almost everyone is going to want to try fire hooping at one point or another and it's incredibly important that when the time comes to light that hoop on fire, you have the information that will keep you and others safe and free from burns.
+Lets admit it and just say that almost everyone is going to want to try fire hooping / dance at one point or another.
+It’s incredibly important that when the time comes to light that hoop on fire, you have the information that will keep you and others safe and free from burns.

 This guide is an adaptation to the Fire Hoop Workshops that I teach around the country.